alexjg/thrustwork/IMPLEMENTATION_PLAN.md

 versa).

 **Work**:
-- Detect local deletion (file in snapshot but not on filesystem)
-- Remove entry from parent directory document
+- In `process_sync_directory`, detect files in snapshot but not on local disk (local deletion) - remove from remote directory document
-- Detect remote deletion (entry removed from directory)
-- Delete local file
+- In `process_sync_directory`, detect files in snapshot but not in remote directory (remote deletion) - delete local file
-- Remove from snapshot
+- Remove deleted files from snapshot
+- Handle directory deletion (empty directories, recursive deletion)

 **Verification**: Sync a file, delete it locally, sync.
 Verify remote directory no longer contains it.
 Reverse: delete remotely, sync, verify local deletion.

 ---

-### Phase 12: Handle New Remote Files
+### ~~Phase 12: Handle New Remote Files~~ (Merged into Phase 10)

-**Goal**: Discover and pull files added remotely that aren't in our snapshot.

-**Deliverable**: When a peer adds a new file, we pull it.

-**Work**:
-- Traverse remote directory hierarchy to find files not in snapshot
-- This completes the change detection algorithm from DESIGN.md Appendix C
-- Create local files for new remote entries
-- Add to snapshot

-**Verification**: Two clients synced.
-Client A adds a new file, syncs.
-Client B syncs and receives the new file.
+**Status**: Complete - handled by `FetchNewFile` task in the parallel sync architecture.
+When `SyncDirectory` finds a remote file not in our snapshot, it automatically fetches it.

 ---